Skip to content

 Sunset in Cappadocia

 I heard from a lot of people that sunset in Cappadocia is just out of this world.
 I decided to experience this along with my friends.
 We strolled around in town witnessing old historical houses and shops until it was sunset time.
 We made our trek up the hill to the sunset point as guided by the locals for an amazing photo experience.
-That night, we had pottery kebab (Cappadocia’s specialty) in dinner before heading back to our hotel.
+That night, we had pottery kebab (Cappadocia’s specialty) for dinner before heading back to our hotel.

-I woke up early next morning for the hot air balloon flight which I booked in advance with Butterfly Balloons.
+I woke up early the next morning for the hot air balloon flight which I booked in advance with Butterfly Balloons.
 After reading a lot of good reviews about this company, I decided to go with them.
-My balloon ride was for 175 Euro which also included breakfast and hotel transfer.
+My balloon ride was 175 Euro which also included breakfast and hotel transfer.

 Cappadocia Hot Air Balloons